web357/web357-candidate-test/README.md

 -   The package should include both the component and module
 -   All new features should be functional after installation

 **_Important Note:_** The final submission should allow us to install the component and module on a fresh Joomla installation to review all implemented changes.

+## 📮 Ready to Submit?

+When you've completed all the requirements:

+1. Ensure your repository is up to date
+2. Double-check your documentation and screenshots
+3. Create your installable ZIP package
+4. Send an email to careers@web357.com with:
+    - Link to your repository
+    - Your installable ZIP file
+    - Any additional notes or explanations

 Good luck! 🍀